 and constitutes or could constitute —

-(v) an offence against the Statutory Corporations (Liability of Directors) Act 1996 or any other written law; or
+[(v) deleted]

 (vi) a disciplinary offence providing reasonable grounds for the termination of a person’s office or employment as a public service officer under the Public Sector Management Act 1994 (whether or not the public officer to whom the allegation relates is a public service officer or is a person whose office or employment could be terminated on the grounds of such conduct).

 [Section 4 inserted by No. 78 of 2003 s.
-6.]
+6; amended by No. 35 of 2014 s.
+7.]

 5. Term used: section 5 offence